KirillTopchy/MovieSearchApp/README.md

 1. Backend:
    - `cd MovieSearchBackend`
    - `dotnet restore`
-   - `dotnet ef database update` (creates the local DB; optional if migrations run on startup)
    - `dotnet run`
-   - The API will listen based on `Properties/launchSettings.json` (typically `https://localhost:7245` and `http://localhost:5245`).
+   - The API will listen based on `https://localhost:7183/swagger/index.html`.
+With swagger enabled.

 2. Frontend:
    - `cd MovieSearchFrontend`
    - `dotnet restore`
-   - Ensure frontend is configured to call the backend (by default it uses relative paths like `/api/movies/...` when both run under the same IIS Express/Kestrel solution).
    - `dotnet run`
-   - The frontend will start (typically `https://localhost:7108` and `http://localhost:5108`).
+   - The frontend will start on `https://localhost:7007`.

 ### Option B: Start from Visual Studio
 - Open the solution, set `MovieSearchBackend` as the startup project and run.